donejs/donejs/docs/guide.md

 ## Desktop and mobile apps

-In the last part of this guide we will make builds of our chat as a mobile application for iOS using [Cordova](https://cordova.apache.org/) and as a desktop application with [nw.js](http://nwjs.io/).
+In the last part of this guide we will make mobile and desktop builds of our chat application, using [Cordova](https://cordova.apache.org/) and [nw.js](http://nwjs.io/).

 ### Cordova

-To build the chat as a Cordova based mobile application you need to have each platforms SDK installed.
-XCode can be downloaded via the AppStore so we will use it to create an iOS application that can be tested in the ios simulator.
-After installing XCode to launch the simulator we also need to install the `ios-sim` command line utility:
+To build the application as a Cordova based mobile application you need to have each platform's SDK installed.
+XCode can be downloaded via the AppStore.
+We will use it to create an iOS application that can be tested in the iOS simulator.

+We'll also need to install the `ios-sim` command line utility in order to launch the simulator:

 ```
 npm install ios-sim -g